peol/core-assisted-prescription/README.md

 This use case is primarily about consuming a UI-based analytics website, and we provide only a few of the APIs to the end-user.

 * **Analytics UI** - `/`, the default UI.
-* **Kibana Dashboard** - `/kibana/`, use to view logs from the different services — only available if the logging stack is included during deployment.
+* **Kibana Dashboard** - `/kibana/`, used to view logs from the different services — only available if the logging stack is included during deployment.
-* **Swarm Visualizer** - `/viz/`, use to see an overview of the deployment, and where services are running.
+* **Swarm Visualizer** - `/viz/`, used to see an overview of the deployment, and where services are running.
 Only available in Swarm mode.
+* **Grafana** - `/grafana/`, used to see an overview of monitoring and performance of the deployed services.
+Only available if the monitoirng stack is included during deployment.

 ### Ports